Tap and flap consonants: Lateral taps and flaps

 Many of the languages of Africa, Asia, and the Pacific that do not distinguish [r] from l may have a lateral flap.
 However, it is also possible that many of these languages do not have a lateral–central contrast at all, so that even a consistently neutral articulation may be perceived as sometimes lateral [ɺ] or [l], sometimes central [ɾ].
 This has been suggested to be the case for Japanese, for example.

 The Iwaidja language of Australia has both alveolar and retroflex lateral flaps.
 These contrast with lateral approximants at the same positions, as well as a retroflex tap [ɽ], alveolar tap [ɾ], and retroflex approximant [ɻ].
 However, the flapped, or tapped, laterals in Iwaidja are distinct from 'lateral flaps' as represented by the corresponding IPA symbols (see below).
 These phones consist of a flap component followed by a lateral component, whereas In Iwaidja the opposite is the case.
 For this reason, current IPA transcriptions of these sounds by linguists working on the language consist of an alveolar lateral followed by a superscript alveolar tap and a retroflex lateral followed by a superscript retroflex tap.

 A velar lateral tap may exist as an allophone in a few languages of New Guinea, according to Peter Ladefoged and Ian Maddieson.

+A lateral alveolar–labiolingual double flap [ɺ͡ɺ̼] has been reported to exist in Pirahã as an allophone of /g/, though it may be more accurately described as a trill, as the sound is specifically stated to have "two, non-contiguous, non-simultaneous points of articulation".